Search

 When do gulls lay their eggs?

 In the UK, nest building begins in late March or early April, and gulls typically begin laying eggs from early May onwards.
 The eggs take about three weeks to hatch, meaning the first chicks are usually seen around the beginning of June.
 There are typically 2 or 3 chicks per clutch.
-Unlicenced gull nest removal is not allowed until the breeding season is over in September.
+Unlicenced gull nest removal is not allowed until the gull breeding season is over in September.